Finite element methods respecting the discrete maximum principle for convection-diffusion equations: Other types of finite elements

-DG methods were already proposed in \cite{RH73} for first order hyperbolic problems.
+Discontinuous Ga\-lerkin (DG) methods were already proposed in \cite{RH73} for first order hyperbolic problems.
 They started to become also popular for discretizing second order elliptic equations in the 1990s.
 Meanwhile, a number of monographs are available, e.g., \cite{Riv08,DE12,DF15}.

-In DG methods, the finite element space consists of piecewise polynomials that are discontinuous across facets of the mesh cells.
+In DG methods, the finite element space consists of piecewise polynomials that are completely discontinuous across facets of the mesh cells.
 Thus, a DG finite element function is usually not contained in $H^1(\Omega)$.
-Consistency of DG methods is ensured by appropriate terms in the discrete formulation that are defined on the facets.

 For DG methods, the notion of `satisfying a DMP' has to be revisited.
-In several papers on time-dependent transport and convection-diffusion equations, e.g., \cite{ZS10,ZZS13}, this notion is utilized in the following sense.
-Let the cell-wise averages of the DG solution $u^n$ in time instant $t^n$ be in $[u^{\mathrm{min}},u^{\mathrm{max}}]$, then the DG method satisfies a DMP if the averages of $u^{n+1}$ in $t^{n+1}$ are also contained in this interval.
-For a detailed discussions of such methods, it is referred to the respective literature, e.g., \cite{Shu16}.
-A definition of the DMP that considers not only the averages but takes into account the values of the discrete function is provided in \cite{BH15}.
-This concept will be presented next.
+In several papers on time-dependent transport and convection-diffusion equations, e.g., \cite{ZS10,ZZS13}, the fact that DG allows to use the cell averages in natural way has been used to restrict the DMP to these quantities, and then the following criterion has been proposed: let the cell-wise averages of the DG solution $u^n$ at time instant $t^n$ be in $[u^{\mathrm{min}},u^{\mathrm{max}}]$, then the DG method satisfies a DMP if the averages of $u^{n+1}$ at $t^{n+1}$ are also contained in this interval.
+For a detailed discussion of such methods, it is referred to the respective literature, e.g., \cite{Shu16}.
+An alternative approach, more algebraic and based in the concept of invariant sets and domains for hyperbolic problems, is followed in \cite{GPT19,Hajduk21,Pazner21}.

-We start by defining the first order discontinuous space on simplicial grid, that is\footnote{Strictly speaking, the functions of $\bbP_1^{\mathrm{disc}}$ are well-defined only on the interior of the mesh cells, since the limits to the same point at the boundary of mesh cells, approaching from different mesh cells, are usually different.
-To simplify the presentation, we will nevertheless speak of values at facets or in vertices and mean always the limit from the corresponding mesh cell. }
+In here, we will detail an approach proposed for the convection-diffusion equation in \cite{BH15}.
+We start by defining the first order discontinuous space on a simplicial grid, that is\footnote{Strictly speaking, the functions of $\bbP_1^{\mathrm{disc}}$ are well-defined only on the interiors of the mesh cells, since the limits to the same point at the boundaries of mesh cells, approached from different mesh cells, are usually different.
+To simplify the presentation, we will nevertheless speak of values on facets or at vertices and mean always the limit from the corresponding mesh cell. }